gruence/firefox-mcp/README.md

     *   The extension executes the command (e.g., opens a URL in a new private window).
     *   A result or error is passed back through the same chain to the original WebSocket client.

+## Cross-Platform Architecture (WSL and Windows)

+This project is designed to work in a mixed environment where the Firefox browser runs on Windows, and the host application runs within the Windows Subsystem for Linux (WSL).
+This is achieved through the following:

+*   **`setup.bat`**: A Windows batch script that registers the native messaging host with Firefox on Windows.
+It creates a registry key that points to the `manifest.windows.json` file.
+*   **`manifest.windows.json`**: This manifest file tells Firefox how to launch the native messaging host.
+It uses `wsl.exe` to execute the `host.js` script within the WSL environment.
+*   **`setup.sh`**: A shell script for setting up the native messaging host on Linux and macOS.

 ## Features

 -   **Zero Third-Party Dependencies**: The host application is written in pure Node.js, making it lightweight and secure.